truongnguyenuit/Nguyen-Xuan-Truong/problem5/README.md

 Run the following command to install all the required dependencies:

+### `cd problem5`

-## `yarn`
+### `yarn`

 Start the server locally with the following command:

-## `yarn dev`
+### `yarn dev`

 ## 2.Code Overview
 Dependencies

-express: The server for handling and routing HTTP requests.
+`express`: The server for handling and routing HTTP requests.
-pg: For connecting to PostgreSQL.
+`pg`: For connecting to PostgreSQL.
-typeorm: For generating SQL to PostgreSQL and defining data entities.
+`typeorm`: For generating SQL to PostgreSQL and defining data entities.

 ## 3.Data validation:
-In the src/middlewares/resource.validate.ts file,~ there is a validation middleware to validate input.
+In the `src/middlewares/resource.validate.ts` file there is a validation middleware to validate input.

 ## 4.Controller:
-You can find detailed descriptions about URLs and features in the src/controllers/resource.controller.ts file.
+You can find detailed descriptions about URLs and features in the `src/controllers/resource.controller.ts` file.

+## 5.API request example
+You can find example request in the
+`request.http` file

-### If you encounter any issues while starting the server, please don't hesitate to contact me at the following phone number in Vietnam:
+#### If you encounter any issues while starting the server, can't connect to database,... please don't hesitate to contact me at the following phone number in Vietnam:

 (+84) 0586455838
+of via email: truongnguyenuit@gmail.com

-### Thank you very much for your time.
+#### Thank you very much for your time.